ctb/titus-blog/src/2017-sourmash-sra-microbial-wgs.rst

 Backing up -- why would you want to do this?
 --------------------------------------------

 No, I'm not into doing this just for the sake of doing it ;).
+Here's some of my (our) motivations:

 * It would be nice to make the SRA content searchable.
-This is particularly important for non-model genomic/transcriptomic/metagenomic folk.
+This is particularly important for non-model genomic/transcriptomic/metagenomic folk who are looking for resources.

 * I think a bunch of the tooling we're building around sourmash is going to be broadly useful for lots of people.